 The private sector likes a low-interest environment because they can add new loans at a low cost.
 As a result, consumers increase borrowing to finance consumption.
 Likewise, businesses get a lower cost of funds to finance investments.
 For example, businesses can issue bonds by paying lower coupons as government bond yields decline.

 Meanwhile, the deficit produces the opposite effect.
-The deficit puts upward pressure on interest rates in the economy.
-As a result, government debt is piling up.
-The principal and interest expenses are accumulated.
-As a result, the default risk increases, prompting investors to demand higher interest to compensate for the higher risk.
+The deficit puts upward pressure on interest rates in the economy, piling up government debt.
+The principal and interest expenses accumulate, increasing the default risk and prompting investors to demand higher interest to compensate for the higher risk.

 Investment increase